web3j/web3j-aion/codegen/README.md

 ### Using the Docker image

-The latest Docker image `web3labs/web3j-aion` contains a pre-built distribution and can be used with the following
+The [`web3labs/web3j-aion`](https://hub.docker.com/r/web3labs/web3j-aion) Docker image contains a pre-built distribution and can be used with the following command:
-command:

 ```bash
 docker run web3labs/web3j-aion:latest web3j-aion --abiFile ...